fartem/fartem/README.md

 ## 👋 About me

-My name is Artem Fomchenkov, Senior Software Engineer.
+My name is Artem Fomchenkov and I am Senior Software Engineer.

 I had experience in family, e-commerce, ridesharing and betting products on different positions like Backend Developer, Mobile TeamLead, Scrum Master or Delivery Manager.